GrayNekoBean/elbowbumps/README.md

 1. Navigate to `src/store.js` in the front end repository and change `isUsingRemote` to `false`
 2. Navigate to `elbowbumps/_init_.py` in the back end repositry and set `ENV` to `'dev'`
 3. Run the front end - `npm run serve` in the front end folder
-4. Run the back end - `python 3 main.py` in your back end folder
+4. Run the back end - `python3 main.py` in your back end folder
 5. You can now go through the site with the front-end link with your local back-end.
 Try registering a new user and confirm there is an entry in your local user_data table in dbeaver.

 ## Common issues